-Non-interest (Islamic) banking, prohibits the receipt or payment of any form of interest, but allows profit/loss sharing in line with the Islamic principle of equity and justice.
-The prohibition on paying or receiving fixed interest, is based on the Islamic tenet that money is only a medium of exchange and a way of defining the value of a thing.
+Non-interest (Islamic) banking prohibits the receipt or payment of any form of interest but allows profit/loss sharing in line with the Islamic principle of equity and justice.
+The prohibition on paying or receiving fixed interest is based on the Islamic tenet that money is only a medium of exchange and a way of defining the value of a thing.
 As a useful tool for promoting financial inclusion, non-interest banking also helps to deepen financial intermediation.
-Unlike in the conventional banking system, all transactions in the non-interest banking segment are assetbacked.
+Unlike in the conventional banking system, all transactions in the non-interest banking segment are asset-backed.

-For Islamic financial institutions, liquidity management is more unique due to the fact that most available conventional instruments used for liquidity management are interest-based, and therefore, not Shariah compatible.
-In General, the absence of Shari'ah compatible instruments at the moment, limits the development of the Islamic interbank money market.
+For Islamic financial institutions, liquidity management is more unique since most available conventional instruments used for liquidity management are interest-based, and therefore, not Shariah compatible.
+In General, the absence of Shari'ah compatible instruments at present limits the development of the Islamic interbank money market.

-Effective liquidity management under Islamic banking has been hampered as a results of small number of participants; slow development of Islamic financial instruments; lack of generally acceptable inter-bank market for Islamic banking; absence of a liquid Islamic secondary market; lack of lender of last resort facilities and differences in Shari'ah interpretations on Islamic banking.
+Effective liquidity management under Islamic banking has been hampered because of the small number of participants; slow development of Islamic financial instruments; lack of a generally acceptable inter-bank market for Islamic banking; absence of a liquid Islamic secondary market; lack of the lender of last resort facility and differences in Shari'ah interpretations of Islamic banking and finance regulations.